 The Publish Collections command publishes multiple collections at once (e.g. to Instagram or SmugMug), obviating the need for you to select each collection in turn and click Publish.

 By default, Publish Collections will select just those collections with new, modified, or deleted photos.
 You can publish all collections by choosing View collections: All, which is a handy way to download comments from all published collections.
 You can also select just some of the collections to be published.
 Check Mark all photos to republish to force all photos in the selected collections to be re-uploaded.
+Click Mark Up-To-Date to mark all the photos in the selected collections as up-to-date, not needing publishing.

 Note that if you have published collections with thousands of photos, it can take a number of seconds for Publish Collections to count which collections need republishing, due to Lightroom limitations.